gbro3n/garethrbrown.github.io/about.markdown

 permalink: /about/
 ---

-Based in Wiltshire in the UK, I work as a software engineer, I'm available for hire through my company [App Software Ltd](https://www.appsoftware.com/).
+Based in Wiltshire in the UK, I'm a professional software engineer, available for hire through my company [App Software Ltd](https://appsoftware.com/).

-If you're interested in my professional skills you can [view my CV here](https://e1.pcloud.link/publink/show?code=XZHsjJZy3DbalsjiIH9ottKlHCvISn141gy).
-In short, I'm a .NET developer with a focus on internet engineering, core programming languages being C# and JavaScript, with broad experience of related technologies, frameworks and tools.
+If you're interested in knowing more about the types of project I work on, you can [view my LinkedIn profile here](https://www.linkedin.com/in/garethrbrown/).
+To summarise, I'm a full stack developer with a focus on internet engineering, core programming languages being C# and JavaScript, with broad experience of related technologies, frameworks and tools.

-Personally my interests include mountain biking, trail running, hikng, the outdoors, general tinkering and improving my long neglected art skills.

 <img src="/assets-site-page/profile-photo.jpg" alt="Gareth Brown" style="width:200px; margin-top: 10px;"/>